cecilegltslmcs/conso_prod_energy/README.md

 ```
 ## Technologies

-This project is created with:
+Technologies used in this project are:

 - [Apache Kafka](https://kafka.apache.org/documentation/)
 - [Apache Spark](https://spark.apache.org/)